-When the entry fee and annual pass rates are analyzed before the next season of operation, it will be important to discuss what the earned income is intended to support.
+For the 2023 season (outside this reporting timeframe) starting April 1, 2023, we have decided to raise the daily admission fee from \$3/person to \$4/person (applies to everyone ages two and above) and raise the Field Trip fee from \$3/person to \$5/person.
+At the last time this topic was reflected upon, we pondered what the earned income is intended to support.
 Specifically, is the earned income intended to fully self-support its operation?
 Can an endowment be established to support itsoperational costs (staff, maintenance, educational materials, etc.) and allow low-cost entry for disadvantaged families?

 Another consideration is the seasonal nature of the KCG, meaning that, in the off-season, we earn no income through entry fees, but we still have staff commitments.
 The KCG manager uses the off-season to plan for the next year, perform outreach, and expand the pool of visitors for the coming year.
-The manager also expends much effort training student interns and part-time staff each year prior to opening for the season.
+The manager also expends much effort training student interns, part-time staff, and volunteers each year prior to opening for the season.
 The establishment of other children's gardens in Winchester and Louisville are potential competitors in the market.